vitessio/website/content/en/docs/22.0/reference/programs/vtclient/_index.md

       --config-persistence-min-interval duration                    minimum interval between persisting dynamic config changes back to disk (if no change has occurred, nothing is done). (default 1s)
       --config-type string                                          Config file type (omit to infer config type from file extension).
       --count int                                                   DMLs only: Number of times each thread executes the query.
 Useful for simple, sustained load testing. (default 1)
+      --datadog-agent-host string                                   host to send spans to. if empty, no tracing will be done --datadog-agent-port string                                   port to send spans to. if empty, no tracing will be done --grpc-dial-concurrency-limit int                             Maximum concurrency of grpc dial operations.
+This should be less than the golang max thread limit of 10000. (default 1024)
+      --grpc_auth_static_client_creds string                        When using grpc_static_auth in the server, this file provides the credentials to use to authenticate with server.
+      --grpc_compression string                                     Which protocol to use for compressing gRPC.
+Default: nothing.
+Supported: snappy
       --grpc_enable_tracing                                         Enable gRPC tracing.
+      --grpc_initial_conn_window_size int                           gRPC initial connection window size --grpc_initial_window_size int                                gRPC initial window size
+      --grpc_keepalive_time duration                                After a duration of this time, if the client doesn't see any activity, it pings the server to see if the transport is still alive. (default 10s)
+      --grpc_keepalive_timeout duration                             After having pinged for keepalive check, the client waits for a duration of Timeout and if no activity is seen even after that the connection is closed. (default 10s)
       --grpc_max_message_size int                                   Maximum allowed RPC message size.
 Larger messages will be rejected by gRPC with the error 'exceeding the max size'. (default 16777216)
       --grpc_prometheus                                             Enable gRPC monitoring with Prometheus.
   -h, --help                                                        help for vtclient
+      --jaeger-agent-host string                                    host and port to send spans to. if empty, no tracing will be done
       --json                                                        Output JSON instead of human-readable table --keep_logs duration                                          keep logs for this long (using ctime) (zero to keep forever)
       --keep_logs_by_mtime duration                                 keep logs for this long (using mtime) (zero to keep forever)